acampove/rx_run3/README.md

         styling :
         # This section will update the styling of each category
         # The categories (class A, etc) are the keys of the dictionary of dataframes
-          styling :
         class A:
             # These are the arguments of plt.hist(...)
             histtype : fill
             color    : gray
             alpha    : 0.3
         class B:
             color    : red
+            histtype : step
+            linestyle: '-'  # Linestyle is by default 'none',
+                            # needs to be overriden to see _steps_
         # This will add vertical lines to plots, the arguments are the same
         # as the ones passed to axvline
         vline   :